 When Should You Go to Urgent Care vs ER?

 Learn about when you should go to urgent care or the ER.
 For minor health situations, you can come see us here at Clio Urgent Care in Clio, MI.
-For more information, please call us or simply walk-in!
+For more information, please contact us or simply walk-in!

 It’s necessary to go to the ER (emergency room) for a life-threatening situation, and for a non-life-threatening situation, it’s best to go to an urgent care clinic.
 Still, many people go to the ER when they should go to urgent care instead, and other people go to urgent care when they should go to the ER instead.
 So exactly when should you go to urgent care or the ER?
 We’re going to answer this question for you so you’ll know what to do in any urgent or serious situation.